 In this review we're gonna be taking a look at the Eachine US65.
 This is a 65 mm brushless micro quadcopter that runs on 1s lipo.
 It's not super powerful but absolutely well-balanced little micro, thus making it perfect for indoors whooping.
 Let's go over its features, show you how to set it up, and fly it both indoors and outdoors.

 The micro US65 is available in various country-design options.
 Not our favorite choice, but you can switch to other frame&canopy options, like from it's brushed counterpart UR65.
 You can choose between two types of receivers; Frsky and Flysky options.

-Eachine US-UK65 Bind and Fly Micro is currently 23% OFF
+Eachine US-UK65 Bind and Fly Micro is currently on discount.

 - US65/UK65 Instruction manual

 - 3 250 maH 1S batteries

 - Set of extra 4 blade propellers

 - Extra screws

 The charger here is really nice touch, you also get three 1S 250 milliamps batteries, some tools and some extra propellers.